svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 **Ajax authentication response example**

-If client supplied credentials are valid, Authentication API will respond with the HTTP response including the following details:
+If the client supplies valid credentials, the Authentication API responds with an HTTP response that includes the following details:

 1. HTTP status _200 OK_
 2. Signed JWT Access and Refresh tokens included in the response body